ipld/js-ipld-stack/README.md

 Returns an instance of `Reader()` from the codec implementation.

+### `block.validate()`

+Returns true/false if the CID's multihash matches the given block.

+If a CID hasn't been created yet it will return true since we know the hash will match in our eventually created CID.

 ## Hot path methods

 We expose a few extra APIs you can use if you find IPLD in the hot paths of your own code.